0k/kids.cache/README.rst

 Huh oh.
 This is not what was probably expected in this example, but you really had to work hard to make this happen.
-And most of the time, you'll probably find this convenient and will use it at you advantage.
+And most of the time, you'll probably find this convenient and will use it to your advantage.
-It's a little bit like an extension of the ``key`` mecanism that is the objects responsability.
+It's a little bit like an extension of the ``key`` mecanism that is the objects responsibility.

 .. note:: Please verify also that if your object compares the same, their hash HAS TO BE the same.
 For this very reason, in Python3, when you